-Strip-searched Hackney teenager to sue Met Police
+Strip-searched Hackney schoolgirl to sue Met Police

 Her family said the girl had changed from "top of the class" to "a shell of her former bubbly self", and she was now self-harming and required therapy.

+One of Friday's protesters told the BBC "she can't even fathom" the "disgusting" treatment of the teenager.

+She said: "What they did to that child has brought tears to my eyes every day because I'm thinking 'could that have been my daughter once upon a time, could that be my granddaughter?"

-Sadiq Khan has written to the head of the police watchdog urging him to consider a case of gross misconduct.
+London's mayor Sadiq Khan has written to the head of the police watchdog urging them to consider a case of gross misconduct.

 However, the Independent Office of Police Conduct (IOPC) said its investigation was complete and its report was being "finalised".